korpling/pepper/pepper-lib/src/main/resources/readme.txt

 * pepper>convert

 ============
-Conversion Wizzard
+Conversion Wizard
 ============
  To run a conversion process with Pepper, you need to define, which modules should be used.
 This is usually done in a workflow.
 Remember, the Pepper workflow is separated into three different phases: the import phase (mapping data from a given format to Salt), the optional manipulation phase (manipulating or enhancing data in Salt) and the export phase (mapping data from Salt to a given format).

- The conversion wizzard should help you to create a Pepper workflow, but you can also create such a workflow in an xml file as described in workflow file.
-The wizzard will guide you step by step through the creation of a workflow and will let you store the created workflow to disk when you are done.
+ The conversion wizard should help you to create a Pepper workflow, but you can also create such a workflow in an xml file as described in workflow file.
+The wizard will guide you step by step through the creation of a workflow and will let you store the created workflow to disk when you are done.
 Enter the path of the corpus to import e.g.
 'C:\myCorpus\':